Note: AAJA is in the process of updating this guidance.

 A pilgrimage to Mecca, Saudi Arabia, the birthplace of the prophet Muhammad.
 Every Muslim able to afford the journey is to make the hajj at least once in his or her lifetime.
 Similar to Christian pilgrimages to Jerusalem in the Middle Ages but more urgent.
 A person who has undertaken this pilgrimage is known as a hajji (or haji).
 Many East Asians and South Asians are seen in Mecca.
 See ISLAM.

+Caution.
 Once considered derogatory, hapa comes from the Hawaiian phrase hapa haole (pronounced “hah-puh how-lee”) meaning “half white/ foreigner.”
-It now describes anyone whose heritage is white plus another racial or ethnic group, but especially Asians and Pacific Islanders.
-The term is now considered by many to be one of positive self-identification.
+It is now often used to describe anyone whose heritage is white plus another racial or ethnic group, but especially Asians and Pacific Islanders.
+Some Hawaiians say the word hapa only refers to people who are part Hawaiian and is consistently misused (see “Who Gets To Be ‘Hapa’?”).
+Still, the term is now considered by many to be one of positive self-identification.
 See ETHNIC GROUP; HAWAIIAN; PACIFIC ISLANDER; RACISM, social construct of.

 A scarf or other head covering worn by Muslim women and, broadly, a metaphor for female privacy and modesty.
 Wearing one in most Muslim societies is a matter of choice, but there can be pressure to use one in fundamentalist communities.
 In countries such as Turkey and Egypt, there are different styles of hijab, including wearing none at all.